LocationMind/GeoDataCompare/Documentation/Internship_reformulation.md

     4. The visualisation system should be able to compare original data and assessed data.
 If possible, the system should implement a choice for which criteria it should display.

-Most of the code will be produced using Python, as it is a powerfull language to process geographical data.
+Most of the code will be produced using Python, as it is a powerful language to process geographical data.